May 15, 2013 in Advertising, Arizona, Attorney-client relationship, Confidentiality, Conflicts, Fee sharing by PeterK

 Nebraska lawyers may advertise their services via Groupon and similar sites.
 Nebraska Ethics Opinion 12-03.

 January 15, 2013 in Advertising, Alabama, Conflicts, Fee sharing by PeterK

 Alabama lawyers may not use of websites like Groupon to sell their legal services because it violates the ethics rule against sharing legal fees with nonlawyers, as well as the

-June 7, 2007 in Attorney-client relationship, Confidentiality, Conflicts, Disclaimers, Massachusetts, Websites by PeterK
+June 16, 2001 in Advertising, Attorney-client privilege, Conflicts, Fee sharing, Maryland, Websites by PeterK

 In Md.
 State Bar Assn.
 Committee on Ethics Opinion 01-03 (May 16, 2001), the committee opined that a proposed Internet business that would bring lawyers together with potential clients and

 February 7, 2001 in Advertising, Confidentiality, Fee sharing, Washington, Websites by PeterK

 Proposal by a Washington lawyer participate as owners in a company, in which other owners are presumably not lawyers, to market the firmâ€™s legal services through a Web site raises

 April 6, 1999 in Advertising, Confidentiality, Conflicts, Fee sharing, Washington by PeterK

 Proposal to open National Internet Law Office does not comply with Washington state advertising rules relating to trade names and raises conflicts, fee splitting, and confidentiality concerns.
 Informal opinion 1831